-I was hoping to be able to link to a perfect aluminum pan cover like mine, but this is the closest thing I could find, and the spacing isn’t really ideal for the circles, but you could use two circles for each color of the shield.
+I was hoping to be able to link to a perfect aluminum pan cover like mine, but this is the closest thing I could find.
+The spacing isn’t really ideal for the circles, but you could use two circles for each color of the shield.

-This other aluminum pan cover could be easily used with the method above (for the first shield), though, and it has the added perk of already having a handle in place!
+This other aluminum pan cover could be easily used with the method above (for the first shield), though.
+It has the added perk of already having a handle in place!

 Anyway, if you find something similar to mine, here’s the easiest way to do it…